 Marriage (nissu'in) could be as much as a year later.
-Anciently, this involved two witnesses and had at least four parts: (a) a feast, (b) a wedding ceremony, (c) the bride entered the groom's house and cohabited with him, and (d) the bridal week (EJ-Marriage).
+Anciently, this involved two witnesses and had at least four parts: (a) a feast, (b) a wedding ceremony, (c) the bride entered the groom's house and cohabited with him (carried over the threshold), and (d) the bridal week (honeymoon) (EJ-Marriage).